Methodology

 How weighted pages are built

 Model-driven pages such as Best Teams by Program combine multiple season-level components so one great trait does not automatically dominate the result.
-Offensive quality, defensive quality, schedule strength, margin, postseason context, and broader quality signals are normalized and then weighted into one score.
+Offensive quality, defensive quality, schedule-aware profile strength, margin, postseason context, and broader quality signals are normalized and then weighted into one score.

 • Offense and defense ranks are rank-style measures where smaller numbers are better.

-• Schedule rank is a difficulty measure where #1 means the toughest schedule in the compared pool.
+• Schedule/profile rank blends schedule-aware SRS and SP-style overall strength, where #1 means the strongest profile in the compared pool.

 • Weighted pages expose slider controls when a page is designed for debate rather than one fixed answer.